Heart failure prevention and care in Dallas, TX

-Heart failure is a weakening of the heart muscle causing decreased blood flow to the body inducing a hormonal surge by the brain that results in the symptoms of shortness of breath, fatigue, palpitations, cold extremities, swelling, and chest pain.
+Heart failure is a weakening of the heart muscle, causing decreased blood flow to the body, inducing a hormonal surge by the brain, resulting in shortness of breath, fatigue, palpitations, cold extremities, swelling and chest pain.

-At Medical City Heart Hospital, we offer specialized care that you can trust.
-Our cardiologists are fellowship trained in advanced heart failure and provide complete cardiovascular care through evaluation, treatment and recovery of patients with heart failure.
-If advanced therapies are needed, such as left ventricular assist device (LVAD) or heart transplantation (HTX), our experts are committed to a comprehensive process of evaluation and guidance.
+At Medical City Heart Hospital, we offer specialized care you can trust.
+Our cardiologists are fellowship-trained in advanced heart failure and provide complete cardiovascular care through evaluation, treatment and recovery of patients with heart failure.
+If advanced therapies are needed, our experts are committed to a comprehensive process of evaluation and guidance.
 Our goal is to help patients return to normal daily life by providing quality care.

 For more information about our heart failure services and treatment options, please call (972) 940-9500.